scribe-works/prompt-scribe/docs/en/development/ARCHITECTURE.md

 3.  **Mode Selection (The Central Fork):** The composer checks for the presence of the `assembly` key in the agent's configuration.
     *   **If `assembly` exists:** The **Simple Assembly Mode** is activated.
 The `_run_simple_assembly` method iterates through a list of explicit steps (`content`, `include`, etc.), building the prompt sequentially.
     *   **If `assembly` is absent:** The **Jinja2 Mode** is activated by default.
 The composer finds the appropriate template (agent-specific `template` key overrides the global `settings.template`) and renders it, passing the entire variable dictionary as context.
-4.  **Recursive Substitution:** In both modes, any value containing a `${VAR}` placeholder is processed by the `_substitute_variables` function.
+4.  **Recursive Substitution:** In both modes, any value containing a `{{ VAR }}` placeholder is processed by the `_substitute_variables` function.
 This function recursively replaces variables with their values, including reading file content for variables that are paths.
 A depth limit prevents infinite loops.
 5.  **Output Path Calculation:** The final output path is determined.
 If `output_file` is defined, it is used (as a full path or relative to `output_dir`).
 If not, a name is generated from the agent's key.
 6.  **File Generation:** The composed prompt string is written to the calculated destination file.